|The first ever World Championship held in Canada comes to a disappointing end for Canadian fans as Team Russia skates away with the gold.

 If it was indeed Selanne's last game, then he wraps up an extraordinary hockey career both internationally and in the NHL.
 News and Notes –

-Heatley was selected as the best forward, while teammate Brent Burns was honored as the tournament's best defenceman.
-Russian goaltender Evgeni Nabokov was named the best goalie of the tournament. … The media all-stars for the tournament were goalie Nabokov, defencemen Mike Green and Tomas Kaberle, and forwards Nash, Heatley and Alex Ovechkin. … Despite garnering two game misconducts, 52 minutes in penalties and getting suspended for the semifinal against Finland, Kovalchuk will look back fondly on his 2008 World Championship because his two goals tied and won the gold medal for the Russians in the third period of the Final game. … It was not Henrik Lundqvist or Mikael Tellqvist who started the bronze-medal game for Sweden, but unknown (at least to North American hockey fans) Stefan Liv.
-Liv, a fourth-round selection of the Detroit Red Wings in the 2000 Entry Draft, competes for HV71 Jonkoping in the Swedish Elite League. … American forward Phil Kessel scored his six goals — tied for second in the tournament — on just 14 shots for an almost-unheard of 43 per cent accuracy rate.
+Heatley was selected as the best forward, while teammate Brent Burns was honored as the tournament's best defenseman.
+Russian goaltender Evgeni Nabokov was announced the best goalie of the tournament. … The media All-Stars for the tournament were goalie Nabokov, defensemen Mike Green and Tomas Kaberle, and forwards Rick Nash, Heatley and Alex Ovechkin. … Despite garnering two game misconducts, 52 minutes in penalties and getting suspended for the semifinal against Finland, Ilya Kovalchuk will look back fondly on his 2008 World Championship because his two goals tied and won the gold medal for the Russians in the third period of the Final game. … It was not Henrik Lundqvist or Mikael Tellqvist who started the bronze-medal game for Team Sweden, but unknown (at least to North American hockey fans) Stefan Liv.
+Liv, a fourth-round selection of the Detroit Red Wings in the 2000 Entry Draft, competes for HV71 Jonkoping in the Swedish Elite League. … American forward Phil Kessel scored his six goals – tied for second in the tournament – on just 14 shots for an almost-unheard of 43-percent accuracy rate.
 By comparison, Patrik Elias, who took the second-fewest amount of shots to score six goals, scored his on 29 shots.